-Exchanges as low as 50 weapons or 100 weapons would create worldwide nuclear winter.
 In the years since, India, Pakistan and North Korea have tested nuclear weapons, Iran seems intent of acquiring them, and Russia and the United States have embarked on an ambitious—and expensive—modernization program for their weapons.
 John Mecklin, the editor of the Bulletin, estimates that the US is spending close to $1 trillion over 30 years to modernise its “triad,” or the three legs of its nuclear weapons capability: missiles, submarines, and airborne bombers.
 Russia is doing the same.

 “These improvements—if you want to call them that—are not just incredibly expensive, they are designed to make the weapons more reliable, harder to shoot down, more accurate.
 It is what many view as the beginning of a modernization arms race.
 Not just the US and Russia.
 All nuclear weapons countries are involved in upgrading and modernizing their arsenals,” says Mecklin.